XAIStudyGroup/announcement/index.md

 To attend our sessions, you only need to have two types of IDEs (Integrated programming environment) installed on your computer and know how to use them.
 One for R and one for Python, since we allow instructors to choose which language they want to code their examples in.
 No prior experience in ML is needed, but having it is a plus.

 ## Instructors
 Since this is a peer-mentoring learning space, we do not hold instructors to the same high standard for a real classroom.
 You can choose a method, code a working example of using this method to explain your machine learning or deep learning model, and show how you do it to the audience.
+You also need to demonstrate **how this technique help you to understand your model better**.
 We will post videos of sample teaching in the future.

 We welcome any upper-level undergraduate students, master's students, and PhD students to try on the role of instructors.
 Develop your code on your own and let me know when the repository is ready to be forked.